Hill wary of history repeating itself in F1 title showdown

 Schumacher hit the wall and then collided with Hill as the Williams tried to overtake, with both drivers retiring and the German taking his first title.
 Stewards declared it a racing incident.

-Hill did not suggest Verstappen would resort to dirty tricks but saw similarities with Schumacher in his aggressive and take-no-prisoners driving style.
+Hill did not suggest that Verstappen would resort to dirty tricks, but saw similarities with Schumacher in his aggressive and take-no-prisoners driving style.

 "There are some people who drive with absolutely no compromises whatsoever.
 And I think Max is one of those people," he said.

-"He's very skillful and he's brilliant and it's exciting to watch.
-I think Lewis, who has to deal with that, is now very cautious - he's not intimidated but he's very wary of Max and probably rightly so."
+"He's very skilful and he's brilliant and it's exciting to watch.
+I think Lewis, who has to deal with that, is now very cautious - he's not intimidated, but he's very wary of Max and probably rightly so."

 BATTLE OF GENERATIONS